GrapheneOS/hardened_malloc/README.md

       against accessing freed memory
     * guarantee distinct tags for adjacent memory allocations by incrementing past matching values for deterministic detection of linear overflows
-    * [future] store previous random tag and increment it to get the next tag for that slot to provide deterministic use-after-free detection through multiple cycles of memory reuse
+    * store the previous tag for each slot and increment it to get the next tag for that slot to provide deterministic use-after-free detection through multiple cycles of memory reuse